softwarefactory-project/DLRN/doc/source/usage.rst

       --local               Use local git repos if possible --head-only           Build from the most recent Git commit only.
       --package-name PACKAGE_NAME
                             Build a specific package name only.
+Use multiple times to build more than one package in a run.
       --dev                 Don't reset packaging git repo, force build and add public master repo for dependencies (dev mode).
       --log-commands        Log the commands run by DLRN.